10 Free Summer Math Programs for High School Students

 Eligibility: High school juniors and sophomores (including home-schooled) residing in the United States are eligible if they live no closer than 50 miles from Boston (Students residing within driving distance from Boston should apply to the MIT section of PRIMES).

-Program Dates: Year-Round, from January 1 to December 31 of the calendar year.
+Program Dates: Year-round, from January 1 to December 31 of the calendar year.

 Cost: None

-In Phase 1, students delve into advanced readings.
-Phase 2 involves active research under mentor guidance.
+PRIMES-USA offers a year-long, tuition-free research program focused on mathematics for high school students nationwide.
+You will receive mentorship from graduate students and faculty members from various universities, including MIT.
+In Phase 1, you will complete advanced readings in your area of interest.
+Phase 2 involves research under mentor guidance.
 Phase 3 focuses on independent study.
-The final phase, Phase 4, entails project finalization with mentor support and presentation of findings at the Fall-Term PRIMES conference in mid-October.
-Alongside presentations, students are required to compose a final paper summarizing their research, which may be submitted to professional research journals and competitions for publication.
+The final phase, Phase 4, entails project finalization with mentor support and the presentation of your findings at the Fall-Term PRIMES conference in mid-October.
+You will compose a final paper summarizing your research, which may be submitted to professional research journals and competitions.

 Duration: 6 weeks